 Our work with the DEC

-DEC members have been working in Yemen for decades and will continue to work with the poorest people to rebuild lives and restore incomes destroyed by the war.
+DEC members have been working in Yemen for decades, and will continue to work with the poorest people for years to come, as they rebuild their lives and restore incomes destroyed by the war.

 By working as part of a member organisation during emergencies, we work more effectively to use expertise and raise more funds to help those who need it most.
 We have been a member of the DEC for over five years.